zhaoq23/RealOrAI-DogDetector/README.md

    - Evaluate multiple models (CNN baseline, MLP variants with basic and engineered features) using consistent feature sets.

 ## Difference

+A study by Nightingale & Farid (2022) found that AI-generated faces are nearly indistinguishable from real ones, with human detection accuracy hovering around chance (50%).
+Even more surprisingly, participants rated synthetic faces as more trustworthy than real ones, highlighting the importance of robust detection tools like our model.

+Reference: Nightingale, S. J., & Farid, H. (2022).
+AI-synthesized faces are indistinguishable from real faces and more trustworthy.
+PNAS. https://doi.org/10.1073/pnas.2120481119

-AI-generated images differ from real ones in several key visual aspects.
-Real photos—including those of dogs—exhibit natural textures (like fur strands), physical imperfections, and asymmetry.
-You can often see fine details such as uneven lighting, realistic shadows, and sensor noise.
-In contrast, AI-generated dog images may contain unnaturally smooth fur, distorted anatomy (e.g., too many limbs or misaligned eyes), and unrealistic lighting or shadows.
-These differences also extend to texture uniformity and missing breed-specific features.
-Our model captures and leverages these inconsistencies for accurate classification between real and AI-generated dog images.
+AI-generated images are different from real ones in many ways.
+Real dog photos show natural textures like fur strands, small flaws, and realistic lighting.
+You can also see clear shadows and camera noise.
+AI-generated dog images may look too smooth, have strange body shapes, and show light or shadows that do not make sense.
+Sometimes, AI dogs also make movements or poses that real dogs cannot do.
+Our model uses these differences to tell real and AI-generated dog images apart.

 ![IMG_5167](https://github.com/user-attachments/assets/593eef45-dfdb-4bb0-b803-853a7445ad5a)